 - Communicate with your students early and frequently to share your plans.
 Assure your students that you’re developing a plan so that everyone can meet the new expectations in the course.
 Survey students in Canvas to learn about their needs, create a forum in Canvas to let your students share their concerns about moving instruction online, and start brainstorming solutions now (downloading Canvas App on their smartphones, finding a computer to use, online office hours, etc.).

-- Communicate with your department early and frequently to share your plans, learn about possible resources and tools you can use from your unit’s Academic Instructional Technology Consultant (ITC), and collaborate when you can with your peers.
+- Communicate with your department early and frequently to share your plans, learn about possible resources and tools you can use from your unit’s Academic Technology Specialist (ATS), and collaborate when you can with your peers.
 If multiple instructors are teaching the same course, instructors can choose to share resources to streamline their efforts.

 - Focus on realistic goals for the course.
 Focus first on your student learning outcomes for the course, and prioritize assignments that measure those outcomes.
 Review your course calendar and think about how the structure can stay in place and what needs to change.
 Teaching multiple courses and changing the delivery method can be a daunting task in a short period of time.
 Make your learning outcomes the priority, but realize how students get there may need to change.